Group AI policy

 Fairness

-When designing, developing, deploying and using AI systems, the Group should aim to treat all people fairly and must not unfairly discriminate.
+All people should be treated fairly and must not be unfairly discriminated against.
 Where AI systems contribute to decisions and outcomes, those decisions and outcomes are judged against the same standards that would apply to decisions and outcomes made entirely by humans.

 Transparency